SunHa Ahn

 Research Summary

-Over the past four decades, the Human Immunodeficiency Virus (hereafter referred to as HIV) has been positioned as a global epidemic, accounting for an estimated 39 million people living with HIV (PLWH) worldwide (UNAIDS, 2023).
-Through numerous efforts over years, substantial progress has been made in reducing new HIV infections, mortality, and morbidity globally; however, the gendered ratio of new HIV infections remains disproportionate by region.
-Notably, South Africa has severely disproportionate rates of new HIV infections among young women (aged 15 and over)—almost twice that of the comparable male group in 2022 (USAIDS, 2023).
-This health inequality of new HIV infection by gender still remains a conundrum, which led the researcher to a main research question: why are Young South African Women (YSAW) especially vulnerable to HIV infection?
+Over the past four decades, the Human Immunodeficiency Virus (hereafter referred to as HIV) has been positioned as a global epidemic, affecting an estimated 40 million people worldwide (UNAIDS, 2024).
+Significant progress has been made in reducing new HIV infections, mortality, and morbidity; however, gender disparities in HIV incidence persist and vary by region.
+In South Africa particularly, rates of new HIV infections among young women (aged 15 and above) are alarmingly high—nearly twice that of their male counterparts in 2023 (USAIDS, 2024).
+This stark gender-based health inequality is closely tied to South Africa’s historical context—particularly the apartheid era (1948–1994) (Ataguba and Alaba, 2012)—which continues to constrain the personhood of Young South African Women (YSAW).
+These women remain disproportionately vulnerable to HIV infection due to power structures that intersect across their various identities, including age, race, class, gender, sexuality, and health status (Tladi, 2006).

-After obtaining ethical approval for this research in September 2021, narrative data collection and generation was undertaken during the COVID-19 pandemic (2021-2022) by using online mixed methods: 1) online comments (n=12,763) on the South African Springster website, run by the NGO Girl Effect, and 2) in-depth interviews with 21 young women aged 16-28 years, living with or without HIV, recruited in three cities, Cape Town (n=9), Pretoria (n=9), Johannesburg (n=3).
-Springster’s online comments and interview data were examined by content and thematic analysis methods, respectively in a manual way.
-The iterative coding process of Springster’s data developed a codebook of interview data.
-These data sets were commonly categorised within a socio-ecological framework, encompassing structural, socio-cultural, relational, and psychological dimensions.
-NVivo software was employed for efficient data management and analysis.
+After obtaining ethical approval in September 2021, narrative data collection and generation took place during the COVID-19 pandemic (2021-2022) through online mixed methods: conducting 1) content analysis on Springster (a digital platform run by the UK NGO Girl Effect) online comments (n=12,763) written by South African girls and young women aged 13-24 years, and 2) thematic analysis on in-depth interviews with 21 young women aged 16-28 years, living with or without HIV, recruited in three cities, Cape Town (n=9), Pretoria (n=9), Johannesburg (n=3).
+Aligning with this thesis’s methodological underpinnings, including interpretivism, decolonial feminism and pragmatism, this thesis examines the implication of both narrative data.
+Initially, the Springster data were coded manually through an iterative process, which then informed the development of a codebook for the interview transcripts.
+Both data sets were categorised within a socio-ecological framework, encompassing structural, socio-cultural, relational, and psychological dimensions.
+Psychological factors were treated as the outcome of the interplay among the other dimensions, consistent with sociological principles.
+NVivo software was used to facilitate systematic data management and analysis.

 Research Interests: